Dartanjyan/particles/README.md

 ```
 make windows
 ```
 After this, `particles.zip` must appear in `build` directory.
 On Windows machine UNPACK this before launching.
-Don't launch it straightly from the archive.
+Don't launch it straightly from the archive